OPIRG McMaster

 About us

 Launched in 2020, the OPIRG McMaster Community Garden is a student-led initiative dedicated to improving access to healthy food for the McMaster community.
-This summer we have been donating all of our produce to Locke St Fridge and in the fall we will donate to on-campus food security services during the school year.
-We aim to create a welcoming space where volunteers and community members can learn about gardening, sustainable food production, and food justice.
+During the summer, we donate all of our produce to the Locke Street Community Fridge, and in the fall, we support on-campus food security services.
+Our goal is to create a welcoming space where volunteers and community members can learn about gardening, sustainable food production, and food justice.

 Volunteers in garden 1